-Dublin City University (DCU) is a research-intensive, globally-engaged, dynamic institution that is distinguished by both the quality and impact of its graduates and its focus on the translation of knowledge into societal and economic benefit.
+Dublin City University (DCU) is a research-intensive, globally-engaged, dynamic institution that is distinguished not only by the quality and impact of its graduates, but also by its focus on the translation of knowledge into societal and economic benefit.
 Since admitting our first students in 1980, DCU has grown rapidly and, today, our graduates are playing key roles in many sectors nationally and internationally.

 Our academic quality, our innovative research and our engagement with industry have built an international reputation for excellence and DCU is consistently ranked among the world's leading young universities.
-DCU is Ireland's fastest growing university and hosts more than 17,000 students across its three academic campuses in the Glasnevin-Drumcondra region of Dublin.
+DCU is Ireland's fastest growing university and hosts more than 17,400 students.
+We offer a broad range of innovative degree programmes across our five faculties, along with our online DCU Connected provision.

-The outreach of D Dublin.
-One of the required of graduate of the university from and adaptability to promotes these changes in the development of new of course delivery.

-The outreach of DCU is not limited to Dublin.
 One of the key characteristics required of graduates today, and of the university from which they graduate, is openness, responsiveness and adaptability to change.
-DCU promotes these characteristics in a number of ways, including leading inthe development of new flexible methods of course delivery.
+We aim to help our students become lifelong learners with the skills they need to flourish in a dynamic and changing world.
+DCU promotes these characteristics in a number of ways, including leading in the development of new flexible methods of course delivery.

 The digital society in which we live has led to fundamental changes in education and DCU is embracing these changes.
 The National Institute for Digital Learning (NIDL) at DCU builds on our reputation as a leader in the area of online, blended and distance learning and is pioneering a range of R&D initiatives.
-In 2018, for example, our free online courses on Irish Langage and Culture delivered in partnership with FutureLearn have already attracted over 20,000 learners from more than 125 countries.
-DCU is committed to harnessing the potential of new digital technologies to ensure that students have the best possible learning experiences, whether they are on, or off, campus.
+The fact the NIDL is hosting this year's World Conference on Online Learning is evidence of our international standing.